Knowledge base

 Your role as an Infomaniak Client

-Regarding the data you host that belongs to you — and especially if it contains personal data of your visitors, contacts, or customers — it is your responsibility to ensure its compliance.
+Regarding the hosted data that belongs to you — and especially if it contains personal data of your visitors, contacts, or customers — it is your responsibility to ensure its compliance.

 When processing this personal data, it is essential to inform users about the purpose and methods of this processing.
 This is usually done through a privacy policy or a data processing agreement (DPA).